 Lawmakers in the state of North Carolina are currently considering a new bill.
-It would allow teachers to carry guns, make arrests on campus and even be rewarded for their efforts with a raise.
-The one catch, however, they must agree to attend police firearm training.
+Currently, this bill would allow teachers to carry guns, make arrests on campus and even be rewarded for their efforts with a raise.
+The one catch, however, they must agree to attend police firearm training. should teachers carry guns?

 Details of the School Security Act of 2019

 Dubbed the School Security Act of 2019, the recently filed legislation would give teachers the permission to carry guns in their classrooms.
 However, they would need to meet the basic police training requirements.
 This would then result in a new position called a “teacher resource officer” which comes with a 5% salary increase.
 The pay raises for the armed teachers and the cost of police training will ultimately cost the state of NC almost $9.5 million.
 In addition to carrying a weapon, the trained teacher resource officers would have the same authority as police officers while on campus.
 They would also have the ability to make arrests if needed.